 Student learning.
 Whose responsibility is it anyway?
 Unfortunately, this question can cause a lot of finger pointing.
-Parents may point to teachers.
-At the same time, teachers point to students.
+Read on for three reasons that explain why teachers are responsible.

 Oh well.
 No time to think of it this morning.
 Once again, it was time for early morning PD at her school.
 Ms. Sneed grabbed a pad of paper and a pen.
 Then she headed down to the library for the meeting.

 “Staff, today we’ll watch a video,” said the principal.
-“The topic is teacher responsibility for student learning.”
+“The topic is why teachers are responsible for student learning.”

 A few teachers groaned.
 “Why does it always fall back on us?” complained one colleague.